-- A. Appeals.
+A. Appeals.
 All appeals to the ZBA from an order, requirement, decision or determination of the Zoning Enforcement Officer shall be taken within such time as is prescribed by a rule adopted by the ZBA, or if none, as prescribed by law.
-Such appeals shall be made in writing on a form prescribed by the ZBA and shall be accompanied by a filing fee to cover the cost of processing the appeal. - B. Application.
-All applications for variances shall be submitted in writing in a form prescribed by the ZBA.
-The ZBA may deny an application for incomplete information having been submitted.
+Such appeals shall be made in writing on a form prescribed by the ZBA and shall be accompanied by a filing fee to cover the cost of processing the appeal.